2010–11 Australian bushfire season: January

 On 10 January 2011, a fire began about 30 km south of Mandurah, near the suburb of Lake Clifton, leading to FESA issuing an emergency warning for residents to evacuate or to defend their homes on 10 January.
 A shed was burnt and flames were reported to be as high as a two-storey building.
-By 12 January ten homes hade been destroyed and the fire had burnt an area of approximately 2000ha, the fire was deliberately lit with investigators identifying nine ignition points.
+By 12 January ten homes had been destroyed and the fire had burnt an area of approximately 2000ha, the fire was deliberately lit with investigators identifying nine ignition points.

-Another fire occurred South of Perth, North East of Parmelia on 19 January 2011 and burnt an area of 45 hectares.
+Another fire occurred south of Perth, North East of Parmelia on 19 January 2011 and burnt an area of 45 hectares.
 Challenger Avenue, between Warner Road and Parmelia Avenue were closed while up to 90 fire-fighters tackled the blaze.
 Another fire near the neighbouring suburb of Bertram was also contained.
 Both fires were thought to have been deliberately lit.